Little Brown Skink

 Little Brown Skink Distribution Map

-Statewide, except for a few counties in the northwestern corner.
+Statewide, except for a few counties in the northwestern corner and along the northern border.

-A variety of small insects, spiders, and earthworms.
+Little brown skinks eat a variety of small insects, spiders, and small earthworms.

 Life Cycle

-Courtship and mating apparently occur in spring and early summer, and females normally produce two clutches a season, with 2–7 eggs per clutch.
-The eggs are often retained inside the female for a considerable period, and the embryos are well developed when the eggs are laid.
-This shortens the incubation period so that it is only about 22 days.
+Courtship and mating occur in spring or early summer, and females normally produce two clutches a season, with 2–7 eggs per clutch.
+The eggs are often retained inside the female for a considerable period, and the embryos are already well developed when the eggs are laid.
+This shortens the incubation period to only about 22 days.
 Eggs are laid in rotten logs, stumps, or under leaf litter or rocks.
+Unlike most other skinks, little brown skinks do not stay with the eggs after laying them.

-People rarely go out "lizard watching," the way we make special outings just to see birds, but Missouri hikers know that those brief, furtive crunchings in dry leaves below are lizards like these, making a getaway.
-It may seem like a small thing, but our woods wouldn't be the same without them.
+People rarely go out "lizard watching," the way we make special outings just to see birds, but Missouri hikers can really appreciate little brown skinks.
+They make telltale brief, furtive crunching sounds within dry leaves as they make their getaway.
+It may seem like a small thing, but our woodsy outings wouldn't be the same without them.

-Because of their small size and ground-dwelling behavior, little brown skinks can fall prey to a variety of predators: snakes, other species of lizards, birds, and mammals such as shrews, skunks, and armadillos.
+Because of their small size and ground-dwelling behavior, little brown skinks can fall prey to a variety of predators: snakes, other species of lizards, large wolf spiders, birds, and mammals such as shrews, skunks, and armadillos.
 Even bluebirds have been recorded feeding these skinks to their nestlings.

 Title